guhzoide/pop-os-pos/readme.md

   		Then run the shell:
   		./install

-  		If you want to add some more package, just .deb and put
+  		If you want to add some more package, just download the .deb and put
-	in the /packages folder inside /pop-os-pos-main or add to the repo|flat list in the /pop-os-pos-main/list/ directory
+	in the /packages folder inside /pop-os-pos-main or add to the repo|flat list in the /pop-os-pos-main/list/ directory.
 #------------------------------------------------------------------------------------------------------------------------------#